Model training

 Possible status values include:

-• RUNNING - Job is currently running
+• JOB_RUNNING - Job is currently running

-• SUCCESS - Job has finished successfully
+• JOB_SUCCEEDED - Job has finished successfully

-• FAILURE - Job encountered an error
+• JOB_FAILED - Job encountered an error

 Retrieving evaluation results